 To fly as a private pilot, you must have normal color vision with or without glasses (glasses are allowed).
 If you are colorblind, it is acceptable if you can distinguish between red and green lights with your corrective lenses in place.

-For those who wear glasses at all times while flying (even with good visual acuity), the FAA requires only that they be worn during flight operations conducted under instrument meteorological conditions (IMC) when required by Part 91K–1 published by AOPA Air Safety Foundation regarding Instrument Flight Rules Training Course Guidelines & Curricula Requirements For Pilot Training Programs [PTRS-01508].
-Before taking off under such conditions, pilots are advised to check their aircraft paperwork to determine whether any additional requirements exist regarding eyewear use during IMC flight operations due to specific aircraft equipment configurations installed on board their particular aircraft models.
+The FAA requires people who wear glasses at all times while flying (even with good vision) to wear them during instrument flight.
+This is when IMC requires them, as stated in Part 91K–1.
+Part 91K–1 is published by AOPA Air Safety Foundation.
+It is about the requirements for Instrument Flight Rules Training Course.
+It is in the document “Guidelines & Curricula Requirements For Pilot Training Programs [PTRS-01508].”
+Before taking off in such conditions, pilots should check their aircraft paperwork.
+They need to see if there are extra requirements for eyewear use during IMC flight.
+These rules are due to specific aircraft equipment on their models.

 The FAA allows pilots with a complete color blind deficiency to fly during daylight hours in us